 Uruguay’s public healthcare system is operated by the Administration of State Health Services, Administración de Los Servicios de Salud del Estado, known as ASSE.

 You will find ASSE Hospitals in cities throughout Uruguay, with polyclinics and hospital auxiliaries in most small towns.

 You can use ASSE like a mutualista: making a regular monthly payment (usually less than $60, the same as a mutualista) in exchange for all your healthcare.
 However, with ASSE, you won’t encounter restrictions for age or pre-existing condition.

 ASSE also serves as a social safety net, providing free care to low-income residents.

 In Montevideo, service standards at ASSE hospitals are generally lower than the mutualista programs at private hospitals.
-The exception is the university hospital (part of ASSE), where you find some of Uruguay’s top medical specialists.
+The exception is the university hospital (accessible through ASSE), where you find some of Uruguay’s top medical specialists.

 One Montevideo expat, who came to Uruguay in his early 70s is a member of ASSE.
 He had a close call that landed him in the university hospital for more than a week.
 While the physical surroundings were a little lackluster, the medical treatment and follow-up he received was top notch.